 Reliability and Cost Effectiveness of Hadoop 2 in the Cloud

-By comparing the graph above with the comparative Spot usage trend line below, we can see a huge swing in Spot usage going to Hadoop 2 from January to December 2017; and moreover conclude that this engine is significantly more reliable at scale when it comes to handling things like Spot.
+By comparing the graph above with the comparative Spot usage trend line below, we can see a huge swing in Spot usage going to Hadoop 2 from January to December 2017; and moreover, conclude that this engine is significantly more reliable at scale when it comes to handling things like Spot.
 We can associate this trend with the dynamic resource management capabilities provided by YARN combined optimizations built at Qubole such as our Heterogeneous Spot Instance capability, which can dynamically re-provision to other Spot nodes in the same instance type (e.g. one m1.2xlarge node = two m1.xlarge nodes).
-The webinar highlighted in the link above explains how Oracle Data Cloud uses the feature to run Hadoop and Spark clusters with hundreds of nodes at 80-100% Spot Instances reliably.
+The webinar highlighted in the link above explains how to run Hadoop and Spark clusters with hundreds of nodes at 80-100% Spot Instances reliably.

 As a quick recap of the article, with the help of YARN’s framework, we have seen that companies are able to run larger clusters on Hadoop 2 than Hadoop 1 without encountering scalability bottlenecks or reliability issues with Spot Instances.
 The value underlying Hadoop 2 on Qubole boils down to several aspects: